yash-tatvic/amplitude-dev-center/docs/experiment/sdks/android-sdk.md

 ???segment "Segment Integration"

-    Experiment's integration with Segment Analytics is still a manual implementation at this point.
-Copy the exposure tracking provider implementation into your app code base and initialize the Experiment SDK with the provider instances in the configuration.
+    Experiment's integration with Segment Analytics must be configured manually.
+The Experiment SDK must then be configured on initialization with an instance of the the exposure tracking provider.
+Make sure this happens _after_ the analytics SDK has been loaded an initialized.

     === "Java"